KandiJayana/stock-analysis/README.md

 # Stock Analysis

 ## Overview of Project:
-- Refactor the Module 2 solution code to loop through all the data one time in order to collect the same information that you did in this module.
-Then, I will determine whether refactoring your code successfully made the VBA script run faster.
+- Refactor the Module 2 solution code to loop through all the data one time in order to collect the same information that I did in this module.
+Then, I was able to determine whether refactoring the code successfully made the VBA script run faster.

 ## Results:
 #### Bellow the refectored code